Danie-O/FastAPI-Beginner/student-collection-api/GETTING-STARTED.md

 uvicorn main:app --reload
 ```

-The app should now be running at <a href="http://localhost:8000"></a>
+The app should now be running at "http://localhost:8000".

 ## **Accessing the API **
 To view and interact with the API, you can use the OpenAPI documentation page.
-To access this page, visit <a href="http://localhost:8000/docs"></a> in your web browser.
+To access this page, visit "http://localhost:8000/docs" in your web browser.

 On the documentation page, you will see a list of available endpoints and their parameters.
 You can use the "Try it out" buttons to send requests to the API and see the responses.